Fauxbergé

-Today the term is a part of the expertise vocabulary in the field of Fabergé, used to refer to items that are copies, counterfeits, or pastiches, of historical Fabergé products made between 1885 and 1917.
+Nowadays, the term is a part of the expertise vocabulary in the field of Fabergé; it is used to refer to items that are copies, counterfeits or pastiches of historical Fabergé products made between 1885 and 1917.

 History of genuine objects

 The production of Fabergé objects around 1900 poured out a much vaster number of pieces than the popular perception.
-The reason for this being that only 50 Imperial Easter Eggs were completed, while general Fabergé objects and jewelry items could exist in high numbers.
+The reason for this was that only 50 Imperial Easter Eggs were completed, while general Fabergé objects and jewelry items could exist in high numbers.
 It is estimated that the Fabergé company produced over a half a million products between 1842 and 1917.
-With over 500 craftsmen and designers working for the company in its heyday, under Peter Carl Fabergé's 35-year tenure as head of the firm, it is believed that over 200,000 objects -from pins, brooches, bracelets, tiaras, umbrella handles, picture frames, flower studies, presentation boxes, snuff boxes, cigarette cases, clock cases and all sorts of objets d'art- were produced between 1882 and 1917.
-In its time Fabergé had been the most recognized and most highly valued jewelry brand in the world, surpassing Cartier and others by far.
+With over 500 craftsmen and designers working for the company in its heyday, under Peter Carl Fabergé's 35-year tenure as head of the firm, it is believed that over 200,000 objects – from pins, brooches, bracelets, tiaras, umbrella handles, picture frames, flower studies, presentation boxes, snuff boxes, cigarette cases, clock cases and all sorts of objets d'art – were produced between 1882 and 1917.
+In its time, Fabergé had been the most recognized and most highly valued jewelry brand in the world, surpassing Cartier and others by far.

-The company had its flagship store and main workshop in St. Petersburg (1842).
-Later four additional branches were added: Moscow (1887), Odessa (1901), London (1903) and Kiev (1906).
+The company had its flagship store and main workshop in Saint Petersburg (1842).
+Later, four additional branches were added: Moscow (1887), Odessa (1901), London (1903) and Kiev (1906).

 In response to a growing demand, apart from his own in-house workshops, Carl Fabergé worked with a number of outer workshops, managed by the so-called workmasters, who were in charge of a team of craftsmen, from jewelers, enamellers, goldsmiths, designers, etc. These semi-independent workshops were specialized in a particular area, e.g. producing frames, silver pieces, carved stone animals, etc. each had its own distinctive style and the workmaster owned his own firm under the Fabergé umbrella, signing their own initials to their creations, along with the Fabergé hallmark.
-According to Habsburg a sure way to sort out fakes is that Fabergé always used a maximum of two stamps and that most copies show more than two stamps.
+According to Habsburg, a sure way to sort out fakes is that Fabergé always used a maximum of two stamps and that most copies show more than two stamps.

-Companies such as Cartier and Tiffany's started to sell similar objects, and even bought from the same sources.
-Especially the stone animals, which are never stamped or engraved can be mistaken for Fabergé originals.
+Imitators were already a problem during the company's heyday and it is not always possible to distinguish the finer works of the Petersburg jewellers Ivan Britsyn, Alexander Tillander or Karl Hahn from Fabergé's mass output.
+Other competitors, such as Cartier and Tiffany's, also started to sell similar objects and even bought from the same sources, especially the stone animals, which are never stamped or engraved and can be mistaken for Fabergé originals.